ocsen-hoc-code/dolambinhminh/Problem6/README.md

 ## How the API Works

 1. **User Registration & Confirmation**:
+  - Users register by providing an email and password via the /api/register endpoint.
+  - If the email is already in use and activated, an error is returned.
+If it exists but is not activated, a confirmation email is resent.
-   - Users register by providing an email and password.
-A confirmation email with a token is sent.
-The email is confirmed using the token, activating the user account.
+  - A confirmation email with a token is sent, and the user confirms their email via /api/confirm?token=yourtoken.
+  - Upon successful confirmation, the user's account is activated.

 2. **User Login & OAuth2 Login**:
+  - Users authenticate using their email and password via /api/login.
+  - Alternatively, users can log in via OAuth2 using an access token through /api/oauth2/login.
-   - Users log in with their email and password or via OAuth2.
-Successful authentication returns a JWT token for managing user sessions.
+  - Successful authentication returns a JWT token, which is used for managing user sessions.

 3. **Password Management**:
-   - Users can request a password reset, which sends a reset email with a token.
-The password is reset using the token.
+  - If a user forgets their password, they can request a reset link via /api/forgot, which sends a reset email if the email exists in the system.
+  - Users reset their password using the token provided in the email via /api/reset.

 4. **Score Management**:
-   - Actions performed by users are processed to update scores.
-The top 10 scores are managed and updated accordingly.
-The `Get Top` API retrieves these scores.
+  - Users perform actions that impact their scores through /api/action.
+  - The API validates the user's JWT token before processing the action.
+  - If valid, the user's score is updated in the database.
+  - The system checks the top 10 scores stored in Redis:
+    + If the new score is higher than any in the top 10, it is inserted, the list is sorted in descending order, and the lowest score is removed.
+    + If the score does not exceed any in the top 10, it is ignored.
+  - The updated leaderboard is sent via API notification to refresh the frontend.

+5. **Retrieving Top Scores**
+  - The /api/top endpoint retrieves the top 10 users with the highest scores.
+  - If the top_scores key does not exist in Redis, it is created and populated from the database.
+  - If the top_scores key exists, data is retrieved from Redis for a faster response.

-5. **Notifications**:
+6. **Notifications**:
-   - Real-time score updates and other notifications are sent to clients via Socket.io WebSocket connections.
+  - High-score updates are sent in real time via WebSocket connections using Socket.io.
+  - When a user achieves a top 10 score, an event is triggered, updating the top 10 list on the frontend dashboard.
+  - The lowest-scoring entry is removed, and the list is re-sorted in ascending order.
+  - The new top 10 list is broadcast to all connected clients.

 ## Database Design